 - The first heated swimming pool was built by Gaius Maecenas of Rome, a friend to Caesar Augustus, the first emperor of Rome.

-- The first swimming club was the Maidstone Swimming Club, established in Kent, England in response to people drowning in the River Medway.
+- The first swimming club was the Maidstone Swimming Club.
+It was established in Kent, England in response to people drowning in the River Medway.

 - The Titanic was the first ocean liner to have a swimming pool.

-- Swimming has been part of the Olympics since 1896.
+- Swimming has been part of the Olympic Games since 1896.

-- The world’s largest pool, according to the Guinness World Records, was built in Algarrobo, Chile in December 2006.
+- The world’s largest pool, according to the Guinness Book of World Records, was built in Algarrobo, Chile in December 2006.
 The Alfonso del Mar Seawater Pool is 1013 metres long.

 - In Brussels, Belgium, the Nemo 33 is the deepest indoor pool in the world with a depth of 34 metres.
-It’s kept at a very comfortable 30 degrees celsius so divers do not need wet suits to protect them from hypothermia.
+It’s kept at a very comfortable 30 degrees celsius, so divers don’t need wet suits to protect from hypothermia.

 - Australia builds more domestic swimming pools (per capita) than any other country in the world.

-- Swimming is what Australia’s do best.
-Our most Olympic medals come from Swimmers: Ian Thorpe with 9 medals and Leisel Jones with 9 medals.
+- Swimming is what Australians do best.
+Our most Olympic medals come from swimmers: Ian Thorpe with 9 medals and Leisel Jones with 9 medals.

 Swimming pools have stood the test of time for many, many centuries.
-Discover the joy and fun of owning a pool by contacting us today (www.leisurepools.com.au) and Get Swimming in Quality and Style.
+Have these fun swimming pool facts convinced you to jump into pool ownership?
+If you need some more inspiration, take a look at our many pool styles, or check out the many choices we have for colours.
+Discover the joy and fun of owning a pool by contacting us today (leisurepools.com.au) and Get Swimming in Quality and Style.